SteveMcArthur/docpad-plugin-authentication/README.md

 The plugin now checks the configured authentication strategies all have a clientID and clientSecret.
 If not, these strategies are removed and a warning issued through the console.
 If no strategies are configured, a warning will be issued that no pages will be protected by authentication.

-**Notes on security**
-The advantage with using a third party for authentication is that you have sub-contracted security out to someone who is exerienced in that field and knows what they are doing.
-So don't circumvent that security.
-The various services usually provide a method to request various information or privaledges.
-Request the absolute minimum - probably just the email address.
-Store the absolute minimum - probably email and the services's user id.
-User's are generally protective of their emails - so make sure you are too.
-NEVER EVER implement code to store someone's password or send them their password in an email.
-You, as a developer, should NEVER know, or be able to lookup or see, someone's password.
-If a service can send you your password in an email then it is insecure - and run away fast.

 ## Example

 For a working example using twitter, facebook, google and github, refer to the [My Authentication Website](http://login-stevehome.rhcloud.com)